 What about expenses?

 An additional complexity at the state level is the treatment of expenses incurred when using the funds from the PPP.
 Originally, the IRS released Notice 2020-32 providing that taxpayers who receive forgiveness for a loan under the provisions of the PPP may not ‘double-dip’ by also deducting the amount paid out to employees as expenses if the payment of the expense results in the forgiveness of the loan.
-However, this was recently reversed when congress explicitly approved the deductibility of covered expenses paid with PPP funds through H.R.
-133 and signed into law by the president on Dec.
+However, this was recently reversed when congress approved the deductibility of covered expenses paid with PPP funds through the Consolidated Appropriations Act of 2021 (CAA), and signed into law by the president on Dec.
 27, 2020.
 The Notice was subsequently made obsolete by the IRS.

 Similar to the nuance as to whether states will conform to the income exclusion, some states may deny the deduction or require income inclusion and allow the deduction.
 Ultimately, it is anticipated that the states will provided guidance on whether they will allow taxpayers a ‘double benefit’ with respect to PPP income and expenses.

 Taxpayers should carefully assess the state tax effects of applying for PPP loans and the consequences of successfully having those loans forgiven.
-It is critical to review the general conformity rules concerning forgiveness of debt, the state’s response to the CARES Act, and the treatment of expenses.
-It also important to understand the more subtle opportunities and risks associated with state taxation of loan forgiveness.
+It is critical to closely review the general conformity rules concerning forgiveness of debt, the state’s response and conformity to the CARES Act and the response and conformity to the CAA for expenses before taking a position on a return.
+It is also important to understand the more subtle opportunities and risks associated with state taxation of loan forgiveness.

-From a more practical perspective, many states will neither include the PPP loan forgiveness into income nor allow a deduction for those expenses, essentially creating the same state tax impact as if there was no PPP program.
-However, subsequent federal legislative changes to the PPP expense disallowance may impact the states, regardless of conformity.
-Additionally, taxpayers should be aware that pending quarterly estimates may need to be adjusted based on how states respond to forgiveness and expenses.
-Taxpayers with questions about the state response to PPP conformity and expense deduction are highly encouraged to reach out to their tax advisors as state guidance on these issues is beginning to increase.
+From a more practical perspective, many states will exclude the PPP loan forgiveness from income and allow a deduction for related expenses, essentially following the federal treatment.
+However, some states may treat the forgiveness and expense deduction differently among corporate and individual taxpayers.
+Taxpayers should be aware that pending quarterly estimates may need to be adjusted based on how states respond to forgiveness and expenses.
+Accordingly, taxpayers may consider filing extensions to allow the states additional time to issue guidance or adopt legislative amendments to existing tax code.
+Taxpayers with questions about the state response to PPP conformity and expense deduction are highly encouraged to reach out to their tax advisors as state guidance on these issues is evolving.